uc-cdis/gen3.org/gen3/docs/gen3-resources/developer-guide/microservices.md

 While the average user does not need to know the details and names of each microservice, if you are interested in adding new features or modifying your Gen3 system in some way it may be helpful to have a deeper understanding of a specific microservice.
 We have included brief descriptions below along with a link to their documentation in GitHub.

-## [Aggregated Metadata Service (AggMDS)][aggmds github]
-The aggregated MDS is a service which caches metadata from commons metadata services and becomes a centralize API for browsing Metadata with clients such as the Ecosystem browser.
-The AggMDS holds the content viewable in a Data Portal Discovery page for a Data Mesh.

 ## [Arborist][arborist github]
 Arborist acts as the Gen3 Policy Engine.
 It is an attribute-based access control (ABAC) policy engine, designed for use with the Gen3 stack.
 Arborist tracks resources requiring access control, along with actions which users may perform to operate on these resources, and roles, which aggregate permissions to perform one or more actions.